 The general manager of this branch of the restaurant (there are 8 locations and only in Madrid or the surrounding areas) greeted us upon entrance and we felt welcome right away.
 Not to mention the soothing yet elegant décor that whisks you off to a new, exotic land once you step inside.
 He and the rest of the staff are very attentive and the service is impeccable.
 Everything on the menu is handcrafted by one of the best Spanish chefs named Steven and his staff.
 Plus, all of the menu items are made from authentic Shanghai recipes, from the spring rolls to the soups.
 And, as if I couldn’t sing more of its praise, they often change up the menu items so be sure to branch out and try something new!
 Though their house specialties like turrón de pollo, crispy duck with almonds, and sweet and sour pork will almost always be available on their 3-course weekday menú del día.

-**After checking out their website, they are expanding outside of Madrid and opening two new restaurants – one in Barcelona and the other in Toledo!**
+**After checking out their website, they recently expanded the brand outside of Madrid and opened two new restaurants in 2021.
+One in Barcelona near Avinguda Diagonal and Parc Central del Poblenou and the other in Toledo, just around the corner from the Santa Iglesia Catedral Primada de Toledo.**

 Calle de la Infanta Merecedes, 62